-8.2 Details of retention periods for different aspects of your personal data are available in our retention policy which you can request from us.
+8.2 Details of retention periods for different aspects of your personal data are available in our retention policy which you can request from us by emailing [email protected].
 However, we are legally required to keep basic information about our customers (including contact, identity, financial, and transaction data) for six years after they cease being customers, for tax purposes.

 8.3 We may also anonymise your personal data (so that it can no longer be associated with you) for research or statistical purposes.
 We can use anonymised information indefinitely without further notice to you.

 9.1 You have certain rights in certain circumstances under data protection law.
 These are set out in full in Part 3 of Schedule 1.
 If you wish to exercise any of your rights, please contact our DPM.

 9.2 You will not have to pay a fee to exercise any of your rights.
 However, if your request is clearly unfounded, repetitive or excessive, we may charge a reasonable fee for this information or refuse to comply with your request.

 9.3 We may request specific information from you to help us confirm your identity when you contact us and ensure that you are authorized to discuss related matters.
 This is a security measure to ensure that personal data is not disclosed to any person who does not have the right to receive it.

 9.4 We try to respond to all legitimate requests within one month.
 Occasionally it may take us longer than a month if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.

 Fivancial gathers a variety of data when validating users through our KYC (Know Your Customer) process.
 As a part of this process you will also undergo AML (Anti Money Laundering) and PEP (Politically Exposed Person) screening to ensure compliance with local and internation law.